meepzh/CIS563-FluidSolver/README.md

 All SPH parameters, as well as several general program parameters, can be found in `config/config.json`.
 The scene file, which contains dimensions and particle separation, can be edited from `scene/scene.json`.
-Note the options available for several parameters:
+Note the following case-insensitive options available for several parameters:

 neighborSearchType

 - naive
 - uniform
 - indexSortedUniform
+- zIndexSortedUniform
+- zIndexSortedUniformInsertionSort

 visualization